Dobriany, Trostianets rural hromada, Stryi Raion, Lviv Oblast

 Dobriany (Добряни) is a village in Stryi Raion, Lviv Oblast in western Ukraine.
 It belongs to Trostianets rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Dobriany was located in Mykolaiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Mykolaiv Raion was merged into Stryi Raion.

+The Dobriany Monastery was once located on the village's lands.